openfaas/docs/docs/openfaas-pro/iam/overview.md

 See also: [Classic Single Sign On with OpenID Connect](/openfaas-pro/sso)

+## Walkthrough

+We recommend you to follow this comprehensive walkthrough blog post to get started with OpenFaaS IAM: [Walkthrough of Identity and Access Management (IAM) for OpenFaaS](https://www.openfaas.com/blog/walkthrough-iam-for-openfaas/).

 ## Workflows

 As a user, you can authenticate to OpenFaaS using Open ID Connect with the registered OIDC provider.